AFCON: Africa’s soccer tournament gets off to a vibrant start | DW | 10.01.2022

 The competition started with the Indomitable Lions of Cameroon beating Burkina Faso 2-1.

-Ghanaian journalist with JOY FM, George Addo Jr, who traveled from Accra to the games, told DW that the first day's matches got off on a good start.
+Ghanaian sports journalist with JOY FM, George Addo Jnr, who traveled from Accra to the games, told DW that the first day's matches got off on a good start.

 While Cameroonian supporters celebrated their victory, Burkina Faso's fans blamed their team's defeat on the spread of COVID-19 among their players.